chung-leong/zigar/README.md

 ## Versioning

 The major and minor version numbers of Zigar correspond to the version of the Zig compiler it's designed for.
-The current version is 0.14.2.
-It works with Zig 0.14.0 and 0.14.1.
+The current version is 0.15.2.
+It works with Zig 0.15.x.

-A version designed for Zig 0.15.x is currently in the works.
+Version 0.14.3 has the same feature set as 0.15.2 and works with Zig 0.14.x.
+Use the `v0.14` tag to install it.

 ## Technical support